28 Feb 19 Part 6: Taking it to the Next Level with Remediation

 - Mitigate the risks

-When risk cannot be removed, implement some other mitigating control to try and reduce the risk.
+When you cannot remove the risk, implement some other mitigating control to try and reduce the risk.

 - Remediate the risks